.png)

 This beginning language arts class will reinforce basic language arts skills for 4-5th grade students.
 This introductory class is designed to give students experience in an engaging and fun group setting.
 We will cover many concepts in the class, but parents may choose to supplement with additional language arts instruction at home.

-Literature Studies: Students will read and interact with 4-5 age-appropriate chapter books, discuss basic story elements, practice reading strategies, identify the author's purpose, and explore point of view.
+Literature Studies: Students will read and interact with 4-5 age-appropriate chapter books, discuss basic story elements, practice reading strategies, identify the author's purpose, and explore points of view.

 Writing: Students will develop writing skills through freewriting, journaling, and responding to reading selections.